Ayesha, Author at AACS Counseling

 You need a clear path forward.
 Finding a fast, compliant, and professional Substance Abuse Professional (SAP) in Georgia makes all the difference.
 You can jumpstart this process right now by exploring a certified DOT Qualified SAP Program in Georgia.
 If you need immediate assistance or want to schedule an appointment, reach out to our AACS Service Center.

 In 2026, the demand for reliable and speedy SAP services in Georgia is higher than ever.
 With updated regulations and tighter compliance standards, both employees and employers in Georgia need evaluations done correctly and quickly.
-Read on to learn how same-day evaluations and a 24-to-48-hour turnaround time in Georgia can help you get back to work fast.
+Read on to learn how same-day evaluations and a 2-4 days turnaround time in Georgia can help you get back to work fast.

 What is the DOT SAP Program in 2026?